 Environmental Studies: Virginia Wesleyan offers two approaches to environmental studies.
 Students may choose the more traditional approach and major in biology, chemistry, or general science to prepare for graduate work in ecology, environmental science, or toxicology.
-Students interested in this approach should contact Dr. Garry E. Noe.
+Students interested in this approach should contact Dr. Elizabeth Malcolm.

 Students may also choose the interdisciplinary Environmental Studies major, whose flexibility and breadth of curricular options can meet a diversity of student interests and needs in environmental education.
-Students interested in this approach should contact Dr. Lawrence D. Hultgren or Dr. Maynard H. Schaus.
+Students interested in this approach should contact Dr. Josh Weinstein.